snicker02/Catoptron3D/README.md

 **Top bar:** New, pause (Space), undo / redo (Ctrl+Z / Ctrl+Shift+Z), hide panels (H), fullscreen (F), help (?), and a Dark / Grey / Light theme that persists.

+The app opens on **Folded frames** — the recursive box-frame lattice — which is the first entry in Starters.
+Startup and **New** both apply that starter rather than building the state inline, so the thing the app opens with is always reachable again.

 The right rail opens on **Fold stack**.
 Opening the **Flame IFS** tab with nothing loaded pulls in the default example, once per session — an empty transform editor reads as broken.
 Clearing the flame deliberately is remembered, so coming back to the tab leaves it cleared.